tardis-dev/serum-vial/README.md

 ## Getting started

-Run following code snippet in the browser Dev Tools directly or in Node.js (requires installation of `ws` lib, [see](https://runkit.com/thad/serum-vial-node-js-sample)).
+Run the code snippet below in the browser Dev Tools directly or in Node.js (requires installation of `ws` lib, [see](https://runkit.com/thad/serum-vial-node-js-sample)).

 ```js
 // connect to hosted demo server